nextflow-io/training/docs/nf_customize/5_config.md

 Importantly, having these arguments outside of the module also allows them to be customised at runtime.

-For example, if you were trying to add arguments in the `MULTIQC` process in the `nf-core/demo` pipeline, you could use the process scope:
+For example, if you wanted to add arguments to the `MULTIQC` process in the `nf-core/demo` pipeline, you could use the process scope and the `withName` selector:

 ```console title="mycustomconfig.config"
 process {